July 30, 2020

 For example, in Australia protesters will often seek advice from lawyers before heading to a protest.

-Depending on where the protest is being held, people can talk to a professional criminal defence group in Parramatta, or wherever they’re located, and seek specific guidance on local laws and regulations, just to stay on the safe side.
+Depending on where the protest is being held, people can talk to professional criminal lawyers in Parramatta, or wherever they’re located, and seek specific guidance on local laws and regulations, just to stay on the safe side.

 Be sure to do the same and talk to your local lawyers that know the ins and outs of criminal law in your region so that you know exactly the rights you can exercise at a protest.